 With creativity and change, there are two types of problems:

-- Normal Problems = These are growth and adaptation challenges that are normal to most change.
+- Normal Problems = These are normal growth and adaptation challenges to most change.
 You and the team can figure these issues out or work through them with little to no outside help.

 - Normal problems are transitional: You encounter them, solve them, learn from them, and move on.